 What single professional accomplishment are you most proud of in your career?
 I want to know that you can be (at least a little bit) proud of something you've done.
 You show me that you care about the work you do by having something you can wear like a badge when asked.
 People who say things like "I strive to succeed in everything I do" are full of crap.
 They don't take any pride in their work.
 I need an example.

-Give me an example of a professional mistake you made and what you did to resolve it, learn from it, make sure it never happened again, etc. I need to know you think you're human.
-(Unless you aren't, in which case you might get a pass.)
-I need to see that you can acknowledge a mistake and respond to it professionally.
+Give me an example of a professional mistake you made and what you did to resolve it, learn from it, make sure it never happened again, etc. I need to know you think you're human.2 I need to see that you can acknowledge a mistake and respond to it professionally.
 Every single person who works for me now can do that, and it makes working with them a million times better.
 We're people.
 We're messy.
 We screw up.
 We're wrong.
 And if we're the least bit intelligent, we learn from it and move on.

 In what working environment do you do your best work?
 I'm looking for self-awareness here.
 For me, I work best when I'm a little bit cold, physically comfortable, caffeinated, and listening to music.
 I do not work best in a hot room with annoying noises like crying babies, ringing cell phones, sounds from IM clients and LOUD TALKERS.
 Ican get by without natural light (though not forever), but temperature and the sounds around me are most important.
 If you can't tell me something like that, then you aren't paying attention to yourself.
 I'm willing to wager that less than 1% of the population can actually work "anywhere".
 We all have physical and emotional triggers.
 Two of mine are heat and screamy people.